awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug whereby the function `aurora_stat_memctx_usage` reported incorrect results\.

-1. Fixed a bug whereby the read node replay process could wait to kill conflicting queries beyond the configured `max_standby_streaming_delay` value\.
+1. Fixed a bug whereby the read node replay process could wait to stop conflicting queries beyond the configured `max_standby_streaming_delay` value\.

 1. Additional information is now logged on read nodes when active connections conflict with the relay process\.